-On March 30, 2007, we sold 9,000,000 shares of our common stock, par value \$0.001, at a price of \$1.00 per share, for aggregate proceeds of \$9,000,000.
-The investor group included Paperboy Ventures LLC, Sutter Hill Ventures and Alta Partners LLP, all venture capital firms that are currently significant shareholders of the Company, members of the Company's board of directors, Joseph C. Cook, Jr., David L. Mahoney, Alan F. Schatzberg, M.D. and James N. Wilson, and other accredited investors.
-G. Leonard Baker, Jr., a member of the Company's board of directors, is also managing director of the general partner of Sutter Hill Ventures and Alix Marduel, M.D., a member of the Company's board of directors, is also a managing director of Alta Partners.
+On March 30, 2007, we sold 9,000,000 shares of our common stock, par value \$0.001, at a price of \$1.00 per share, for aggregate gross proceeds of \$9,000,000.
+The investor group included Paperboy Ventures LLC, Sutter Hill Ventures and Alta Partners LLP, all venture capital firms that are currently significant shareholders of the Company, members of the Company's board of directors at the time of the sale, Joseph C. Cook, Jr., David L. Mahoney, Alan F. Schatzberg, M.D. and James N. Wilson, and other accredited investors.
+G. Leonard Baker, Jr., a member of the Company's board of directors, is a managing director of the general partner of Sutter Hill Ventures and Alix Marduel, M.D., a member of the Company's board of directors, is a managing director of Alta Partners.
+Allen Andersson, the chairman of Paperboy Ventures LLC, was subsequently elected to the Company's board of directors at the Company's 2007 annual meeting of stockholders.